memob0x/pkg-web-browser/README.md

-    -u, --url             defines the opened website url -vw, --width          defines the opened website viewport width -vh, --height         defines the opened website viewport height -b, --browser         defines the used browser path -p, --profile         defines the used browser path -t, --target          defines the final program architecture -o, --output          defines the final program output file -k, --kiosk           defines whether the final program should open in kiosk mode or not
+    -u, --url             defines the opened website url -vw, --width          defines the opened website viewport width -vh, --height         defines the opened website viewport height -b, --browser         defines the used browser executable path -p, --profile         defines the used browser profile directory path -t, --target          defines the final program architecture -o, --output          defines the final program output file -k, --kiosk           defines whether the final program should open in kiosk mode or not

   Examples:

-  – Makes an executable for current architecture
+  – Makes an executable for current the architecture
     $ pkg-website-gamepad -u "https://website.com"
   - Makes an executable for windows
     $ pkg-website-gamepad -t node16-win-x64 -u "https://website.com"